dkallen78/ESP32-CYD-for-beginners/example-programs/01-hello-world/BB_SPI_LED/README.md

 <details>
   <summary>Why is it called "bb_spi_lcd"?</summary>
-  "bb" is short for [BitBank Software](https://bitbanksoftware.blogspot.com/), run by Larry Bank and he's the guy that made the library which is [hosted here on GitHub](https://github.com/bitbank2/bb_spi_lcd/tree/master).
+  "bb" is short for <a href="https://bitbanksoftware.blogspot.com/">BitBank Software</a>, run by Larry Bank and he's the guy that made the library which is [hosted here on GitHub](https://github.com/bitbank2/bb_spi_lcd/tree/master).

   SPI is a hardware communication protocol that allows CPUs to communicate with peripheral devices.
 It stands for **s**erial **p**eripheral **i**interface.